 The Hanover SafeTeen Program is designed for your young driver.

-The Hanover SafeTeen Program with offices in Portsmouth, NH, Stratford, CT and Laconia, NH.
+The Hanover SafeTeen Program with offices in Portsmouth, NH, and Stratford, CT.

 Hanover SafeTeen is a group of programs that educates new teen drivers and helps give parents peace of mind while their teens are on the road.

 Peace of mind while your teen driver is on the road.
 Your teen becoming a driver is an exciting time, but it can also be a time to worry.
 Hanover SafeTeen is designed to help ease parents’ concerns for newly-licensed drivers through education, coaching, and protection.

 What types of programs are included in The Hanover SafeTeen Program?
 Hanover SafeTeen includes three distinct programs and a variety of resources.
 It’s focused on helping inexperienced drivers learn to improve their skills and reduce their risk of being involved in an accident.
 Both parents and teens benefit from these programs through policy discounts and rewards for safe driving.
 A library of information is also available to assist parents in talking to their teens and setting ground rules for driving.

 Which insurance solution is right for your family?